-Psychological disorders are major risk factors for developing an addiction.
-When you come to treatment at Crestview Recovery, you’re going to be in the hands of a staff that can help.
+People often turn to drugs and alcohol for relief of the symptoms of mental health concerns.
+For this reason, psychological disorders are major risk factors for developing an addiction.
+When you come to treatment at Crestview Recovery, you’re going to be in the hands of a staff that can help through dual diagnosis treatment.
 We’ll diagnose you to see if you have any underlying mental illnesses that may be playing a role in your substance abuse problem.
-First, we’ll help you understand how your mental illness may have led you to drinking or using drugs.
+Want to know more about psychiatric disorders treatment?
+Call us today at 866.262.0531.

 Understanding Psychological Disorders